 What you can eat to help lower your cholesterol

-Adopting my Pan-Asian Mediterranean (PAM) diet can help you achieve healthy cholesterol levels and improve both your general cardiovascular health and overall health.
-But adding the following foods to your diet on a regular basis will help you reap even more cholesterol-lowering benefits:
+Adopting my Pan-Asian Mediterranean (PAM) diet can help you achieve healthy lowcholesterol levels and improve both your general cardiovascular health and overall health.
+But adding the following foods to your diet on a regular basis will help you reap even more benefits of a cholesterol-lowering diet:

 Soy isoflavones are potent cholesterol killers.
 Isoflavones (including genistein and daidzein) are phytoestrogens that prevent oxidized LDL cholesterol from building up and forming artery-clogging plaque.
 In fact, a summary of 38 studies reported in The New England Journal of Medicine indicated soy’s impressive ability to lower LDL cholesterol while simultaneously increasing healthy HDL cholesterol.
 But because allergies to soy are common, and the over-consumption of soy can raise the potential for adverse reactions in people who are sensitive to it, I don’t recommend eating soy on a daily basis, but rather two or three times per week.
 Keep in mind that there are fermented and unfermented soy foods, with fermented soy foods, such as tempeh, miso, fermented tofu, and natto, tending to be healthier options.

-Flaxseeds are perfect for lowering cholesterol.
+Flaxseeds are perfect to add to a cholesterol-lowering diet plan.
 They contain essential fatty acids, high quality protein, vitamins, precious phytonutrients, and lignans, as well as soluble and insoluble fiber—all of which help to lower cholesterol.
 In fact, research on adding soluble fiber to the diet shows that it can reduce total cholesterol by 11 percent and LDL cholesterol by 18 percent over a two- to three-week period.

 Many of my patients have lowered their cholesterol and lost weight by drinking what I call a “Joe’s Flax Shake” daily.
 Just add two tablespoons of ground organic flaxseed to 8–10 ounces of soy milk.
 This shake makes a great (and delicious) meal replacement and, when followed with 1–2 glasses of water, will diminish your appetite for the next meal.

-Research shows that beta glucan, a water-soluble fiber in oatmeal, oat bran, and oats, helps to lower cholesterol by forming a gel-like material that inhibits the absorption of cholesterol.
+Research shows that beta glucan, a water-soluble fiber in oatmeal, oat bran, and oats, is a good additive to a cholesterol lowering diet since it helps to lower cholesterol by forming a gel-like material that inhibits the absorption of cholesterol.
 It’s an established fact that heart patients who eat two ounces of oat bran daily for six weeks can expect up to a 10 percent reduction in their cholesterol.

 One of the best ways to incorporate oats into your daily meal planning is to eat oatmeal for breakfast.
 Punch up the flavor by adding some fresh organic berries.

 These plant-based foods are not only are rich in fiber, but they also contain high amounts of vital plant nutrients called phytosterols, which have tremendous effects on the circulatory system.
-Specifically, phytosterols have the ability to lower LDL cholesterol levels because they interfere with cholesterol absorption.
+Specifically, phytosterols have the ability to lower LDL cholesterol levels because they interfere with cholesterol absorption and are a great addition to to a cholesterol lowering diet.
 Find out more about the cholesterol-lowering effects of phytosterols and see a list of good food sources of phytosterols.

-In a population study of the Polynesian islands of Tokelau and Pukapuka, investigators tracked folks who consumed a high-fat diet derived primarily from coconuts—every one of their meals contained coconut in one form or another.
+In a population study of the Polynesian islands of Tokelau and Pukapuka, investigators tracked folks who consumed a high-fat cholesterol lowering diet derived primarily from coconuts, meaning that every one of their meals contained coconut in one form or another.
 The researchers reported that their overall health was much more favorable than that of Westerners and that despite a diet high in saturated fat, the participants did not seem to have high cholesterol (saturated fat is usually broken down into cholesterol).

-Apples are a cholesterol-lowering superfood because they are loaded with phytonutrients and fiber, which have been shown in studies to help lower cholesterol.
-There is no question that apples should be a staple in any cholesterol-lowering diet.
+Apples are a great food to include in a cholesterol-lowering diet because they are loaded with phytonutrients and fiber, which have been shown in studies to help lower cholesterol.
+There is no question that apples should be a staple in any cholesterol lowering diet.
 Add chopped apples to salads and cereal, bake them into bran muffins, or just munch on one as a daily snack.